kotajacob/dprint/README.md

 rename them or tweak launch options.
 For example, that “calculator” program in the screenshot runs `st -t st-float -g 76x30 -e python`, and I renamed “ncmpcpp” to just “music.”

+## Usage

+`dprint [-v] [-p] [-d path] [-i key:val] [-o key]`

+*-v*: Prints the version and exits.

+*-p*: Keep track of desktop file popularity each time an Exec or StripExec is selected as output.
+Additionally, output is sorted by popularity when using this option.

+*-d path*: Look for desktop files in provided path.

+*-i key:val*: Filter desktop files with a specific key:value pair.

+*-o key*: Output the value associated with a specific key for each selected desktop file.

 ## Building